 Effective date - The date that something has legal effect.
 The effective date of a Recalculation Decision is 31 days after receipt by the client.
 Clients are deemed to have received their Recalculation Decisions seven days after mailing.
 Each Recalculation Decision issued by RP will clearly tell clients its effective date.

-Eligible Child Support Order - A child support order that is eligible to be registered with RP.
-Eligibility criteria will be set out in regulations under the Family Law Act and are discussed on the page eligibility criteria.
+Eligible child support order - A child support order that is eligible to be registered with RP.
+Eligibility criteria are set out in regulations under the Family Law Act and are discussed on the Eligibility for recalculation page.

 Guideline income - The income of a parent determined for child support purposes using the child support guidelines.